 Georgia does not have a specific law regulating the operations of cell phone providers.
 However, these companies must abide by other state laws that are in place for your protection, such as the Georgia Fair Business Practices Act (FBPA).
-Complaints about cell phones that the Governor's Office of Consumer Protection can handle are those involving violations of the FBPA.
+Complaints about cell phones that the Georgia Department of Law's Consumer Protection Division can handle are those involving violations of the FBPA.

 O.C.G.A.
 Section 46-5-8 allows an active duty service member, under certain conditions, to terminate a cell phone service contract with 30 days’ notice to the provider, if he or she receives orders to a location outside the provider’s service area or outside the continental United States for one of the following reasons:

 - Temporary duty or temporary change of station for longer than 60 days; or